Apply for social housing

 It includes your rights and responsibilities like how much rent you will have to pay.

-It also includes the responsibilities of the Department of Territory Families, Housing and Communities.
+It also includes the responsibilities of the social housing provider.

 You should keep a copy of your agreement.

-Read more about paying your rent and looking after your house.
+If you are a public housing tenant, read more about your tenancy or occupancy agreement, paying your rent and looking after your house.

 If you don't understand your agreement